Directions to LRC

 our country’s national defense capabilities by improving the rifle marksmanship skills for the soldiers in the Armed Forces.
 In 1903,

-both the U.S. Congress and President Theodore Roosevelt established the National Board for the Promotion of Rifle Practice (NBPRP)
+both the United States Congress and then President Theodore Roosevelt established the National Board for the Promotion of Rifle Practice

 Army managed the NBPRP that eventually became known as the DCM.
 The DCM's objectives eventually shifted from